 - Good filtration

-The other components of good coffee are quite frankly, outside of the coffee maker’s control.
-To recap, these components are the following:
+The other variables of good coffee are quite frankly, outside of the coffee maker’s control.

 - Freshly ground coffee

 - Evenly and appropriately ground coffee for the coffeemaker being used

 And this is still a simplistic way of describing how to properly brew great-tasting coffee.

 Still, you can see that half of what matters isn’t even the coffee maker itself!

 Here are some other important things, unrelated to brewing, that need to be considered when evaluating a coffee maker:

 - Cleaning ease

 As with most things in life, the easier to use, the better.
 This is especially true when you haven’t had your coffee yet.